 - Stream Channel Alteration Permits – To alter a stream channel, file a joint-agency stream channel alteration permit.

 - Small Scale Mining Permits – Get your permit before looking for gold.

-Concerns about flooding due to rising water levels in Idaho creeks and rivers during periods of high water may prompt residents and local government leaders to pursue emergency flood control work in streambeds to protect life or property.
+Concerns about flooding due to rising water levels in Idaho creeks and rivers during periods of high water may prompt residents and local government leaders to pursue emergency work in stream channels to protect life or property.
 To prevent unnecessary damage to stream channels, Idaho law requires that all stream channel alteration work, including emergency work must have an approved stream channel alteration permit prior to beginning the work.
-Expedited emergency stream channel alteration permits are available through IDWR’s Regional Offices.
-The emergency permit application can be found at the IDWR’s website and must contain the name of the stream, a legal description stating where the work will be done, the length of the project, and a brief description of the work to be done.
+Requests for expedited emergency stream channel alteration permits are available through the Joint Application for Permits found at the IDWR’s website and must completed according to the Instruction Guide and include a map and diagrams.